slint-ui/slint/docs/layouting.md

 ```

 The position of both rectangles is fixed, as well as the size of the inner green one.
-The outer blue rectangle however has a size that's automatically calculated using binding
+The outer blue rectangle however has a size that is automatically calculated using binding
 expressions for the `width` and `height` properties.
 The calculation results in the
 bottom left corner aligning with the corner of the window - it is updated whenever
 the `width` and `height` of the window changes.